bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 * Many people aren't familiar with the "multiple license options ... choose your favorite" approach.
 I didn't want to scare people away unnecessarily.
 * Other open source engines like Godot have had a lot of success with MIT-only licensing

-However there were a variety of issues that have come up that make dual-licensing Bevy under both MIT and Apache-2.0 compelling:
+However, there were a variety of issues that have come up that make dual-licensing Bevy under both MIT and Apache-2.0 compelling:

 * The MIT license (arguably) requires binaries to reproduce countless copies of the same license boilerplate for every MIT library in use.
 Apache-2.0 allows us to compress the boilerplate into a single instance of the license.
 * The Apache-2.0 license has protections from patent trolls and an explicit contribution licensing clause.